 - 5.2 The Council can elect the Lord Mayor or a Sheriff of the City of London as a Fellow.
-They are treated as having the qualifications required to be elected a Fellow. - 5.3 Subject to these byelaws, rules made by the Council shall provide for Fellows to use such titles, and such designatory letters after their name, as may be determined by the rules.
-The rules shall enable qualifying Fellows to use either or both of the titles 'Chartered Secretary' and/or 'Chartered Governance Professional', according to criteria as to examinations passed and professional experience attained.
+They are treated as having the qualifications required to be elected a Fellow. - 5.3 Subject to these byelaws, decisions made by the Council shall provide for Fellows to use such titles, and such designatory letters after their name, as may be determined by the Council.
+These decisions shall enable qualifying Fellows to use either or both of the titles 'Chartered Secretary' and/or 'Chartered Governance Professional', according to criteria as to qualifying requirements satisfied and professional experience attained.